cockroachdb/docs/v2.1/cluster-setup-troubleshooting.md

 ## Something Else?

-If we don't have a solution here, you can try using our other [support resources](support-resources.html), including:
+If we do not have a solution here, you can try using our other [support resources](support-resources.html), including:

 - [StackOverflow](http://stackoverflow.com/questions/tagged/cockroachdb)
 - [CockroachDB Community Forum](https://forum.cockroachlabs.com)